Find out who should pay for passengers injured in a car accident and what to expect from their insurance companies.

 If the driver of another vehicle caused the bus accident, you have recourse against the at-fault driver’s insurance company.

-These are services like Lyft and Uber.
+What if you’re injured while using a ridesharing service like Lyft or Uber?
 If you have been in an accident where another driver hits your Uber ride, the at-fault driver will be liable for your injures.
 You’ll file a claim with that driver’s insurance company.

 But if your driver was at-fault, whom you recover from may vary.
 Generally speaking, ridesharing drivers are required to obtain their own state-approved personal auto insurance.
 This requirement means you would file a claim with the Uber driver’s insurer.